Understanding the Benefits and Risks of Deionized (DI) Water

 TYPES OF DEIONIZER

-Once you know to make deionized water and what deionized water is used for, you need to understand the different deionizer types.
-Each of these deionizer systems is effective, but some are better suited to specific industries or purposes.
+Once you know how to make deionized water and what deionized water is used for, you need to understand the different deionizer types.
+Each deionizer system is effective, but some are better suited to specific industries or purposes.

 There are four basic types of deionizers: